publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/sptiii/ch443/m__us_usc_t49_s44306.md

  __Delegation of Authority__

-    Authority of President under subsec. (c) of this section delegated to Secretary of Transportation, with certain conditions, by Memorandum of President of the United States, Sept.
-27, 2012, 77 F.R.
-60035, set out as a note under [section 44302 of this title][/us/usc/t49/s44302].
+    Authority of President under subsec. (c) of this section delegated to Secretary of Transportation, with certain conditions, by Memorandum of President of the United States, Dec.
+27, 2013, 79 F.R.
+527, set out as a note under [section 44302 of this title][/us/usc/t49/s44302].

 ----------